 Top 10 TV Networks and Programming Blocks Considered Nostalgic by Gen Z

-Taking inspiration by one of Raspberry's lists, I've decided to make one revolving around TV networks and Programming Blocks.
-Since Gen Z to many is from 1997 to 2012, that makes the 2000s and most of the 2010s the spot.
+Since Gen Z is often considered to include those born from 1997 to 2012, that makes the 2000s and most of the 2010s the nostalgic era.
 Let's go!

-PBS Kids PBS Kids is the brand for most of the children's programming aired by the Public Broadcasting Service in the United States.
-It has educational shows like Sesame Street or Mr. Rogers Neighborhood in 1969.
+PBS Kids is the brand for most of the children's programming aired by the Public Broadcasting Service in the United States.
+It features educational shows like Sesame Street and Mister Rogers' Neighborhood, which began airing in 1969.
+PBS Kids aims to provide curriculum-based entertainment for preschool... read more

 Taking the gold spot, we have PBS Kids.
 You might know the network for shows like Arthur and Daniel Tiger's Neighborhood, but even if you exclude those, PBS Kids still has quite a few nostalgic shows.